 This week’s edition of the Home business Carnival is about Customer Service.

-Only a few worthy on topic contribution for this edition, but I found them excellent and I hope you do too!
+Only a few worthy on topic contribution for this edition, physician but I found them excellent and I hope you do too!

 Go to Nordstrom.
 Buy something.
 Watch how you’re treated.
 Then, go to Macy’s.
 Do the same thing.
 Witness the difference.
 Apply that lesson in whatever way you can to your own customer service.

 Then Michelle chimes in with 2 examples of bad customer service, and she wonders why businesses keep making mistakes after mistakes, when it is obviously in their best interest not to.

 Wouldn’t you agree that the company should be making every effort to make sure every single encounter a customer has with a representative is genuinely a nice experience?
 That’s part of running a successful business.
 Why else would the call be “monitored or recorded for quality assurance.”
 Clearly that statement is rarely true,

 Stephanie approaches customer service by contrasting an almost perfect experience with Cingular with a pretty bad one with her bank.
 In one case, the company has empowered its employees so they can do something to help the customers, and clearly the other one has not.

 Why were these two experiences different?
 I think it’s because of the amount of power I felt in each case, both my own and the company representative’s.
 In the first, the customer service rep was authorized immediately to give me a sizeable refund, on the spot, and to request a further review.
 I felt as though someone was able to do something about it.